ibm-cloud-docs/cis/about.md

 ### Global load balancing features
 {: #about-glb-features}

 The global load balancing service distributes your traffic across multiple servers with a combination of origin pools, health checks, and a load balancer.
-Global load balancing features the following:
+Global load balancing has the following features:
 * Proxy and non-proxy options for load balancing
 * Origin pools and health checks